-- -Curriculum focus weeks, where children have had the opportunity to work across year groups have been very successful.
-E.g. Arts week, STEM week, Book Week and World Arts Festival. - -We continue to review the intent, implementation and impact of our curriculum. - -We encourage pupils to ask questions to foster their curiosity and enthusiasm for learning.
+- -Regular home learning is set to enhance the quality of learning.
+(Homework Policy 2018) - -Pupils with SEN are well supported both in and out of lessons.
+The good level of differentiation ensures that School SEN pupils have work that is well matched to their needs and make good progress.
+Pupils with a statement or EHCP of SEN are supported by high-quality, well-trained teaching assistants who provide a balance between support and letting the pupil do the work for themselves.
+Teaching promotes perseverance, confidence and independence. - -The teaching of reading and writing is good.
+It is a strength of the Academy.
+In the Early Years Foundation Stage, KS1 and KS2, a wide and appropriate range of reading strategies are used including RWInc phonics.
+We have had a focus on deep learning and mastery in INSET sessions. - -The teaching of maths is seen as good and continues to improve.
+We have implemented a new curriculum, developed regular fluency time and continued to provide opportunities for children to be challenged. - -Pupils work in a variety of classes, mixed ability, across year group, across KS groups for a variety of lessons, this enables them to work together and collaborate. - -Curriculum focus weeks, where children have had the opportunity to work across year groups have been very successful.
+E.g. Arts week, STEM week, Book Week and World Arts Festival. - -We encourage pupils to ask questions to foster their curiosity and enthusiasm for learning.
 Questioning and discussion promote learning with notable impact on the quality of learning. - -Involvement in National/World events which include, World Book Day, National Letter writing week and World Internet Safety Day.
 LPA took part in one National Writing Competition and came first! - -IRIS connect used to improve teaching and learning across the Academy.
-This is also linked into teacher's performance appraisal. - -Participation in IRIS research project with Brighton University, using video as a tool to support teacher professional development.
+This is also linked into teachers performance appraisal. - -Participation in IRIS research project with Brighton University, using video as a tool to support teacher professional development.
 Learning conversations were recorded during 6 observations using IRIS video technology and sent to a leading national researcher to assist in his research about teaching and learning.
-Positive feedback was given to the coaching pair at the end of the project about their learning conversations and their participation in this project.
+Positive feed back was given to the coaching pair at the end of the project about their learning conversations and their participation in this project.